shbozz/locals/SECURITY.md

 ## Supported Versions

-The app is in pre-alhpa so vulnerabilities are fixed in the next versions
+The app is in pre-alpha so vulnerabilities are fixed in the next versions

 ## Reporting a Vulnerability